decentralizedthoughts/decentralizedthoughts.github.io/_posts/2025-08-01-graded-dispersal.md

 4. Since no honest party is excluded from any honest $A^1$ set, all honest parties send $\text{OK}_2$ messages.
 5. Each honest party receives $2t+1$ $\text{OK}_2$ messages, ensuring all output grade 2.

 Thus, validity holds as all honest parties output grade 2 when starting with the same polynomial.
-Observe that this holds also in asynchrony.
+This reasoning also holds in asynchrony.

 ### Proof of the weak graded agreement property